Skip to content

 It’s also recommended that you take the following items with you when driving abroad:

-If you’re taking your own car, make sure your tax and MOT are up to date and you’ve checked your oil, water and tyre pressure.
+If you’re taking your own car, make sure your tax and MOT are up to date.
+And check your oil, water and tyre pressure before you set off.

 What’s a Green Card?